 The school will provide a list of all members of staff who are available to discuss mental health concerns confidentially.
-A member of the Emotional, Mental Health and Wellbeing team will be allocated to each faculty or year group and will be responsible for making EMHWB an agenda item for each faculty meeting.
-The member of staff will explain to the pupil who they are going to talk to and what they are going to tell them.
+The senior mental health lead/designated safeguarding lead will be responsible for making mental health and wellbeing an agenda item for each meeting.